natalieagus/50002-2022/_notes/o_virtualmachine.md

 Singapore University of Technology and Design

 # Virtual Machine
-[You can find the lecture video here.](https://youtu.be/4pizOgCT11k) You can also **click** on each heading to bring you to the section of the video covering the subtopic.
+[You can find the lecture video here.](https://youtu.be/4pizOgCT11k) You can also **click** on each header to bring you to the section of the video covering the subtopic.

 ## Overview
 Suppose we have 10 processes running in our computer right now: Web Browser, Spotify, Telegram, etc (in fact, the number of running processes at any given time in a typical computer is more than 10).
 There has to be some kind of **manager** program that oversees the execution of these processes because we only have limited amount of resources: CPU cores, RAM size, cache size, etc. This **manager** program is called the Operating System.
 Specifically, the part of the OS that is responsible for process management is the **operating system kernel**.